wgroeneveld/brainbaking/content/post/2020/06/iticse-2020.md

 - Looking around and seeing who's attending in Zoom Webinars.
 What's up with that?
 I had the feeling like I was watching alone...
 - When a session ended, 'returning somewhere' for a chat.

 It was okay for a first attempt, but to be honest, using a more community-based hub such as Slack or Discord instead of having to go to Moodle would certainly make it easier to get the 'conference-vibe'.
-Remember mIRC back in the day?
+Remember _mIRC_ back in the day?
 If you joined a channel, you could see stuff happening.
 Now, I couldn't.

 The organization did their best, I think partly participants (like myself) are to blame: 300+ registered, barely anything moving on the forums.
 How is that possible?
-A lot of open sessions and poster sessions were empty: authors waiting for questions that never came.
+Some virtual open sessions and most poster sessions were almost empty: authors waiting for questions that never came.
 Of course in a digital world it's easier to get distracted or to quietly slip off to do something else.

 ### Closing thoughts

-Do not mention "computational thinking" in ACM conferences.
+Do not mention "_computational thinking_" in ACM conferences.
 I seemed to unleash quite a chain of reactions in the open discussion talks doing that - it should be called "_algorithmic thinking_" now?
 I don't get why that would make things clear.
 It's as vague as the first term, you just sidestepped the 30 or so definitions already present in literature, congrats.

 Another just as vague concept: using [notational machines](https://www.felienne.com/archives/6375) in teaching.
 I'm still trying to wrap my mind on the concept - the paper that tried to clear things up was not particularly helpful...
 To be honest, I think a bit of industry-experience I carry around, also called _pragmatism_, would do wonders here.
 Insert random [Too Far Gif](https://tenor.com/view/the-office-steve-carell-michael-scott-too-far-road-trip-problems-gif-4412706) here:

 ![took it too far](../toofar.gif)

 Another interesting discussion on why we should stop teaching low level concepts (programming) compared to other fields took place in the closing keynote.
-According to Matti:
+According to Matti Tedre:

 > Programming is a really clumsy way to interact with a computer.